Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 ### Create a new Resource Group in Azure

 - The Resource Group should be created in the Azure Subscription required by the project.
-You may have different subscriptions for Production and Non-Production environments).
+You may have different subscriptions for Production and Non-Production environments.
 - The Resource Group should be named according to the environment it represents, for example a UAT environment should have the name `PRJCT-RG-UAT`.
 - Azure users who require access to manage the environment should be given the **Contributor** role on the Resource Group.
 Depending on the security requirements, this could be done via [Privileged Identity Management](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/).

 ### Create Role-Based Access Control (RBAC) Security Groups in Microsoft Entra ID

 - Azure users who require access to manage the environment should be added to these groups.
+- To create them, go to portal.azure.com, and click on Microsoft Entra ID, and then Add -> Group.
+- Make sure to give yourself member access as well as owner access.
+Owner access does not give you member access by default.

 | Group Name             | Use                                                       |
 | ---------------------- | --------------------------------------------------------- |